Daycare policies California centers usually need

 Licensing policy checklist

-Review the California child care document set, then generate one handbook draft to test the workflow.
+Review the document set, then generate one handbook draft to test the workflow.

 Does California use only one required policy document?